NamazuStudios/crossfire/PROTOCOL.md

 **Sources**: [SignalingLifecycle.java](common/src/main/java/dev/getelements/elements/crossfire/model/signal/SignalLifecycle.java)

+### `JOIN` (Server Only)

+The `JOIN` signal is used to notify participants in a match that a new participant has joined the match.
+The server MUST send a `JOIN` signal to all participants in the match except the originator when a new participant joins the match.
+The `JOIN` signal contains the base broadcast signal fields indicating the player has joined.

 ### `CONNECT` (Server Only)

 The `CONNECT` signal is used to notify participants in a match that a new participant has connected to the match.
 The server MUST send a `CONNECT` signal to all participants in the match except the originator when a new participant joins the match when the participant establishes a connection and successful `HANDSHAKE`.